Definition:

 11) REDUCE TIME in each element, internal or external, but put a priority on the internal elements.
 Advanced kitting, die packs, mold preparation, spare perishable parts, tugger routes, and other preparation are ways to reduce set-up time.

-Think about a pit stop at a racetrack, 15 seconds is too much time.
+Think about a pit stop at a racetrack, 15 seconds is too much time to be stopped.
 Yes, they have a lot of help but look at the standardization and readiness of all the items.
 A set-up is an "emergency", money is being lost when the machine is not making parts or employees are not performing a customer paid for service.

 Think about SYNERGY.